 Funds Requiring Re-instatement.

 Since 2014, Liberty has embarked on a comprehensive audit of its systems and historic records to identify any funds that may have been deregistered in error.
 Due to the complex history of acquisitions and migrations of systems and data across multiple administration books, certain asset records were delinked from the administration records.
 This resulted in certain funds being deregistered in error by Liberty and some of the previous administrators.
 Liberty has identified 130 such funds, of which approximately a quarter were deregistered prior to the Deregistration project, many by previous administrators.
-Liberty has successfully applied to the High Court for the re-instatement of 25 of these funds and has submitted a second application for the re-statement of a further 10 funds.
+Liberty has successfully applied to the High Court for the re-instatement of 25 of these funds and has submitted a second application for the re-instatement of a further 10 funds.
+A supplementary founding affidavit has also been submitted for the reinstatement of an additional 13 funds.
 Liberty is in the process of preparing the remaining funds for their re-instatement via the High Court.

 View the list of funds included in the first re-instatement affidavit here.